 All education providers in the country have been affected by Coronavirus and its consequences.
-In the financial year covered by this report the College delivered a blended learning model.
-Students leaving the College this year received Teacher Assessed Grades which were the product of a robust, professional and careful process.
+In the financial year covered by this report the College returned to usual delivery practices following two years of blended learning and no formal examinations.
 The College continues to implement measures in line with government guidance in order to maximise the safety of learners and staff while on site.
-These measures include social distancing where possible, enhanced cleaning capacity available to staff and students as well as those services provided by our cleaning contractor, strong advice and requirements where appropriate regarding use of face masks and ventilating internal spaces.
+These measures include social distancing where possible, enhanced cleaning capacity available to staff and students as well as those services provided by our cleaning contractor, advice and requirements where appropriate regarding use of face masks and ventilating internal spaces.
 The College has also increased its transport capacity to support student safety before and after lessons.
-The College has had a comparably small number of positive cases and has taken swift and appropriate action in each case in line with government guidance.
-These processes have been endorsed by external health agencies.
-The College is ready to move back to widespread online learning if required over the course of the year.
+The College remains ready to move back to widespread online learning if required in the future.